SummaryRead the full fact sheet

 - producing mucous to help the movement of sperm

-- holding the baby in the uterus during pregnancy.
+- holding the foetus in the uterus during pregnancy.

 Symptoms of cervical cancer